Protect Your Business with Cyber Liability Insurance Coverage

 This was under the GDPR, which allows fines up to 4% of a company’s global revenue or €20 million ($24 million), whichever is higher.

-In addition to fines and legal fees, data breaches can also lead to class-action lawsuits filed by affected customers.
+In addition to fines and legal fees, data breaches and other cyber security threats can expose your business to liability and class-action lawsuits filed by affected customers.

 These lawsuits can be expensive even if they are dismissed because of the time and resources required to defend against them.

-It’s clear that there are significant legal and financial implications when it comes to protecting personal data.
-Cyber liability insurance is not only designed to help mitigate these risks but having this type of coverage often helps companies comply with certain regulatory requirements as well.
+There are significant legal and financial implications when it comes to protecting personal data.
+Cyber liability and data breach insurance are not only designed to help mitigate these risks, but having this type of coverage often helps companies comply with certain regulatory requirements as well.
+Network security coverage can alleviate the expenditure resulting from a cyberattack.

 How Cyber Liability Insurance Protects Your Business

-Cyber liability insurance can provide significant benefits for businesses facing cyber risks.
-Depending on the policy, it can cover various expenses associated with a data breach or cyberattack, such as legal fees, crisis management services, and credit monitoring.
+Cyber liability insurance can provide significant benefits for businesses facing risks due to a cyber threat.
+Depending on the policy, insurance offers to cover various expenses associated with a data breach or cyberattack, such as legal fees, crisis management services, and credit monitoring.
 It can also provide protection against business interruption losses due to network downtime or system failure.

 For instance, if a small e-commerce business suffers a cyber attack and customer data is stolen, cyber liability insurance can cover the costs of notifying customers about the breach, providing credit monitoring services, and any other associated expenses.